Introduction: The Dynamic Duo Shaping Northeast Africa and Arabia

 Formation of the Arabian Plate

-Compared to the ancient African Plate, the Arabian Plate is a geological juvenile, having formed during the Tertiary Period, roughly 20 million years ago.
-Its creation is intimately tied to the opening of the Red Sea and the collision with Eurasia.
+In contrast to the ancient African Plate, the Arabian Plate is a relatively young tectonic entity, having formed during the Tertiary Period approximately 20 million years ago.
+Its genesis is closely linked to the opening of the Red Sea and its subsequent collision with the Eurasian Plate.

 The Red Sea Rifting and Plate Birth

-The Red Sea is now a fully developed oceanic basin, with new basaltic crust being created along its axial trough.
-The seafloor spreading rate is about 1–1.5 cm per year in the northern Red Sea and increases to 2 cm per year near the Gulf of Aden.
-This ongoing divergence continues to widen the Red Sea at a measurable pace.
+The Red Sea has since developed into a mature oceanic basin characterized by ongoing seafloor spreading, where new basaltic oceanic crust forms along its central axial trough.
+Spreading rates vary along its length, averaging about 1–1.5 cm per year in the northern sections and increasing to approximately 2 cm per year near the Gulf of Aden.
+This divergence continues to widen the Red Sea basin incrementally.

 Collision with Eurasia: The Zagros Orogeny

-The Arabian Plate does not merely drift; it collides.
-As it moves northeastward at a speed of around 2–3 cm per year, it crashes into the Eurasian Plate.
-This collision began roughly 20 million years ago and has produced the spectacular Zagros Mountains in Iran and the Taurus Mountains in southern Turkey.
-The compressional forces have also created the Makran subduction zone along the coast of Iran and Pakistan, where the Arabian Plate subducts beneath the Eurasian Plate, generating large earthquakes and tsunamis.
+As the Arabian Plate moves northeastward at around 2–3 cm per year, it collides with the Eurasian Plate, producing significant geological phenomena.
+This collision began roughly 20 million years ago and has resulted in the formation of the Zagros Mountains in Iran and the Taurus Mountains in southern Turkey.

-• Divergent boundary: Red Sea and Gulf of Aden (spreading ridges).
+• Divergent boundaries: The Red Sea and Gulf of Aden spreading ridges mark the separation from the African Plate.

-• Transform boundary: Dead Sea Transform (left-lateral strike-slip) connecting the Red Sea rifting to the Taurus collision zone.
+• Transform boundary: The Dead Sea Transform (DST) is a significant left-lateral strike-slip fault that connects the Red Sea rifting system to the collision zones in Turkey and Iran.

 Key Geological Processes Driving Plate Motion